pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/esc-run-command.md

 ```

 {{< notes type="info" >}}
-It is important to note that commands run using `esc run` are not run in a subshell.
-This means that any commands that reference an environment variable like shown in the example above are not expanded by default.
-You will need to invoke the command inside a shell if you need environment variable expansion.
-The `bash -c` portion of the command is what does this.
+Commands run using `esc run` are not run in a subshell.
+This means that any commands that reference an environment variable like in the example shown above are not expanded by default.
+The `bash -c` portion of the command is what invokes the command inside a shell with environment variable expansion.
+See the [`esc run` documentation for the ESC CLI](/docs/esc-cli/commands/esc_run/) for more informtation.
 {{< /notes >}}

 Because you have stored the value of `API_KEY` [as a secret](/docs/esc/get-started/store-and-retrieve-secrets/), your output will resemble the following: